Degenerations of complete collineations and geometric Tevelev degrees of $\mathbb{P}^r$: Complete Collineations

 \begin{defn} Denote by $\Coll(V,W)=\Coll(r+1,d+1)$ the moduli space of complete collineations from $V$ to $W$.
 Let $b:\Coll(V,W)\to\bP\Hom(V,W)$ be the canonical morphism remembering the map $\phi_0:V\to W$. \end{defn}

 In fact, $b$ is an iterated blowup at smooth subvarieties: the locus of rank 1 maps $\phi_0:V\to W$ in $\bP\Hom(V,W)$ is blown up first, followed by the proper transform of the locus of maps of rank at most 2, and so on.
 In particular, $\Coll(V,W)$ is smooth, projective, and irreducible of dimension $(r+1)(d+1)-1$.
+There is a natural action of the group $GL(V)\times GL(W)$ on $\Coll(V,W)$, whose orbits are indexed by the possible types $\overrightarrow{r}$ of $\phi$.